 For previously qualified resources where an existing resource owner who makes changes to the Energy Management System (EMS) or Generation Management System (GMS) or other changes, which would constitute a change in the regulation signal path, resource owners must conduct testing based on mutual agreement with PJM.
+This includes but is not limited to EMS/GMS database, Inter-Control Center Communication Protocol (ICCP) server, and Communication Front End (CFE) replacements and/or upgrades.
 After system verification, the resources' historic performance score will be maintained.
+This test must be administered by PJM.